 “Running is bad for your knees!” is a comment all runners will hear at some point in their career.
 Usually this is from a non-running friend who is trying to rationalize their dislike of physical activity.
-Not to fear, that statement isn’t true.
-In fact, most people that develop knee arthritis are non-active and out of shape.
-Occasionally runners can develop knee pain and a common source of this pain is the patellar tendon - sometimes called Patellar Tendonitis.
+Never fear, because that statement isn’t true.
+In fact, most people that develop knee arthritis are inactive and out of shape.
+Occasionally, runners can develop knee pain in the patellar tendon - sometimes called Patellar Tendonitis.
 The patellar tendon is located right below the kneecap (patella) and attaches the quadricep muscle to the shin bone (tibia).
 It helps the quadricep muscle absorb force at foot strike.
 With increased mileage and running or walking intensity, the force on this area can cause inflammation and pain.

 These recommendations reflect some of the basics about this injury.
 As always, seek medical advice should you be experiencing painful symptoms.
 Feel free to email us at: Info@FitForLifePhysicalTherapy.com or call 614-981-1979 with questions or comments.